-Do you know that here at Leesville Animal Hospital, we offer nutritional counseling for your pets?
+As your Raleigh pet doctor, you should know that here at Leesville Animal Hospital, we offer nutritional counseling for your pets!

 Nutritional counseling is a great opportunity for you to find out what your pet needs from their diet (and is not currently getting), how you can provide your pet with a healthier diet, and how you can help your pet’s current health conditions through changes in their diet.